-- C.18 General Record Keeping Requirements [326 IAC 2-7-5(3)] [326 IAC 2-7-6] [326 IAC 2-2][326 IAC 2-3] - Records of all required monitoring data, reports and support information required by this (a) permit shall be retained for a period of at least five (5) years from the date of monitoring

-- (AA) All calibration and maintenance records. - (BB) All original strip chart recordings for continuous monitoring instrumentation. - (CC) Copies of all reports required by the Part 70 permit.

-Records of required monitoring information include the following, where applicable:

-- (AA) The date, place, as defined in this permit, and time of sampling or measurements. - (BB) The dates analyses were performed. - (CC) The company or entity that performed the analyses. - (DD) The analytical techniques or methods used. - (EE) The results of such analyses. - (FF) The operating conditions as existing at the time of sampling or measurement.
+- C.17 General Record Keeping Requirements [326 IAC 2-7-5(3)][326 IAC 2-7-6][326 IAC 2-2][326 IAC 2-3] - (a) Records of all required monitoring data, reports and support information required by this permit shall be retained for a period of at least five (5) years from the date of monitoring sample, measurement, report, or application.
+Support information includes the following, where applicable: - (AA) All calibration and maintenance records. - (BB) All original strip chart recordings for continuous monitoring instrumentation. - (CC) Copies of all reports required by the Part 70 permit. - Records of required monitoring information include the following, where applicable: - (AA) The date, place, as defined in this permit, and time of sampling or measurements. - (BB) The dates analyses were performed. - (CC) The company or entity that performed the analyses. - (DD) The analytical techniques or methods used. - (EE) The results of such analyses. - (FF) The operating conditions as existing at the time of sampling or measurement.